-Teachers and LA external moderators must refer to the national interim standards at all times when confirming judgements.
+Teachers and LA external moderators must refer to the teacher assessment frameworks at all times when confirming judgements.
 They may also refer to the exemplification materials provided by the STA.
 Teachers and LA external moderators must balance the evidence to understand where the best fit lies.
 There is no need to provide tick-sheets for an external moderation.

 Schools are accountable for submitting accurate and valid Key Stage 1 and TA judgements.
-Regardless of whether schools receive an LA moderation visit in 2019, headteachers must ensure that robust moderation processes (internal and with other schools or stakeholders) are followed and that the national interim standards are referred to at all times during that process.
+Regardless of whether schools receive an LA moderation visit in 2020, headteachers must ensure that robust moderation processes (internal and with other schools or stakeholders) are followed and that the teacher assessment frameworks are referred to at all times during that process.